iorrah/mycalcisme-php/README.md

  - PHP;
  - MySQL.

-Our challenge will be to rewrite it with:
+Our challenge will be to rewrite it in the more scalable and cleaver way as possbie!

- - HTML5;
- - CSS3;
- - JavaScript;
- - JSON.

 ## Get in touch